 Cytology, ThinPrep Pap Test and Human Papillomavirus (HPV), High Risk with 16 and 18 Genotype by Nucleic Acid Amplification (NAA), ThinPrep (for routine co-testing in women over 30)

-FDA-approved test for 5-year interval testing (cotesting) in women 25-65 years.
+FDA-approved test for cotesting at 5-year intervals in individuals 25-65 years with a cervix.
 Preferred test is Human Papillomavirus (HPV), High Risk with 16 and 18 Genotype by Nucleic Acid Amplification (NAA), ThinPrep (3003005).

 1-7 days, add 2 days for HPV testing

 New York DOH Approval Status